dmitrio03/portfolio/_projects/fake-inc-excel-company.md

 related_publications: false
 ---

 Numbers on a page don't tell you much on their own.
-What tells you something is whether the person behind them can walk into a room--a board meeting, a one-on-one with a CEO, an audit fieldwork session--and make those numbers make sense to everyone at the table, not just the accountants.
+Real financial information can be hard to get your hands on, hard to grasp, and may bring up more questions than answers.
+This was the reasoning behind building this fake company with key tabs that explain core accounting processes.
+This company is showing transactions for the full fiscal year, but the processes reflect work that is done month after month.
+Similar workbooks should be produced at the end of every month, not just at year-end.

 This project is a complete, self-consistent set of books for **Fake, Inc.**, a fictional international development nonprofit.
 Every employee, salary, grant, vendor, and dollar figure is invented--but the mechanics underneath are real.
 There are GAAP-compliant depreciation schedules, PTO accruals tied to actual employee headcount, restricted vs. unrestricted net asset tracking, indirect cost allocation, and a Trial Balance that adheres to the accounting equation.
+It's a deep dive, but the visible tabs are for the non-financial layperson to get a picture of what's happening.

 ## Cash Flow Forecast